kiro6/penetration-testing-notes/Penetration Testing/Kerberos attacks/README.md

 Unconstrained delegation `TrustedForDelegation` is  a feature that a Domain Administrator can set to any **Computer** inside the domain.
 Then, anytime a user logins onto the Computer, a copy of the TGT of that user is going to be sent inside the TGS provided by the DC and saved in memory in LSASS.
 So, if you have Administrator privileges on the machine, you will be able to dump the tickets and impersonate the users on any machine.

+- If a user is marked as `Account is sensitive and cannot be delegated` in AD, you will not be able to impersonate them.

 ![Screenshot 2024-06-18 at 20-25-07 8 Powerful Kerberos attacks (that analysts hate)](https://github.com/kiro6/penetration-testing-notes/assets/57776872/a00b55ca-4a12-4c9d-b0a6-4b6e8cd7e1a3)

 ![Screenshot 2024-06-18 at 20-47-52 8 Powerful Kerberos attacks (that analysts hate)](https://github.com/kiro6/penetration-testing-notes/assets/57776872/8ea99855-6224-443c-913c-d0cae96922f2)